 WOBBLY CATS AND KITTENS

 Litter trays must be untippable since puss may need to lean against a side while using it – newspapers all round it please and be prepared for accidents.
 Clean under the tail if cat can’t squat well.
 Feed in an area where mess doesn’t matter.
-Twisty cats may need a dish at a higher level – use phone books under the dish.
+Twisty cats may need a dish at a higher level – use books or a large upturned bowl under the dish.
 Untippable water bowl too.
 No slippery floors.
 Keep an eye on sores developing on the legs and consult your vet about them.
 Brush and clean round mouth, nose and eyes since cat may not be able to wash itself.

 Think about installing ramps up to your bed!
 Or to best armchair!
 Stairs are a hazard.
 Install solid stair gates if necessary – not mesh as they will climb up it.
 Beware of banister gaps in case of the cat falls through them.
 Keep floors clutter free so the cat doesn’t trip over things.